 In assuming the responsibilities of the national organization, the Association embarked upon an intensive program to increase membership and perfect its organizational structure.
 A new constitution defined the relationship of the constituent societies to the national organization.
 In addition, scientific sessions, standing and special committees, and an official journal were developed.

 For over 100 years, the NDA has been a national forum for minority dentists and a leader in advancing their rights within the dental profession, the armed services, the government, and the private sector.
 Through scholarships and support programs, the NDA promotes dentistry as a viable profession.

 The NDA is comprised of forty-eight state and local chapters throughout the U.S. and Caribbean.
 Representing over 6,000 Black dentists, and 30 million Black Americans, it is currently expanding its membership to include oral health care professionals in Africa, Canada, Saudi Arabia, South America, and Latin America.
-It is also the parent organization of the Student National Dental Association, National Dental Hygienists Association, National Dental Assistants Association and Auxiliary National Dental Association.
+It is also the parent organization of the National Dental Association Foundation, Student National Dental Association, National Dental Hygienists Association, National Dental Assistants Association and Auxiliary National Dental Association.